Hong Kong Island

 Hong Kong Arts Centre

 In Wanchai north, a 15-minute walk from the MTR, the Hong Kong Arts Centre is Hong Kong’s only independent non-profit multi-arts institution.
 It aims to foster artistic exchanges locally and internationally, bringing the most forward creations to Hong Kong and showcasing homegrown talents abroad.
-Through its rich programmes and collaborations, the centre offers screenings, performances, and retrospective exhibitions through its multi-level space at the Pao Galleries*.
-Call ahead to find out what exhibitions are being presented before your visit.
+Through its rich programmes and collaborations, the centre offers screenings, performances, and retrospective exhibitions through its multi-level space at the Pao Galleries.

 The Hong Kong Art Centre’s education arm, the Hong Kong Art School, was born in 2000 as an accredited institute staffed by a group of dedicated artists for the fostering of new talents in four core academic areas: Fine Art, Applied Art, Media Art, and Applied Theatre and Drama Education.
 Regular exhibitions are held at its School Gallery on the 10th floor of the Hong Kong Arts Centre.